katalon-studio/katalon-gradle-plugin/README.md

 ### Install Gradle

-Please follow this [guide](https://gradle.org/install/) to install gradle on your machine.
+Please follow this [guide](https://gradle.org/install/) to install Gradle on your machine.

 ### Add `build.gradle` file